insightsengineering/teal.code/README.md

 `teal.code` is an R library providing tools to store code and an execution environment associated with it.
 The features include:

-* an object `qenv` for storing code and an execution environment that integrates well with `shiny reactives` for use in `shiny` applications whose outputs require reproducibility (i.e. the code used to generate them)
+* the `qenv` class for tracking code and storing variables that integrates well with `shiny` reactive expressions for use in `shiny` applications whose outputs require reproducibility (_i.e._ the code used in the application can be retrieved and rerun)
 * ability to chain and join `qenv` objects together to provide fine-grained control over executed code
 * automatic error and warning handling for executed code